Mutisz/mtg-booster-generator/README.md

 ## Moxfield configuration instructions

-Moxfield does not currently provide an easily accessible public API, so to fetch collection from Moxfield you need to extract the token from their website manually.
-Also CORS will need to be disabled so that browser does not block request from this app to Moxfield.
+Moxfield does not currently provide a public API, so you need to extract the token from their website manually.
-To fetch bearer token:
+Also CORS will need to be disabled so that browser does not block request from this app.

 1. Login to [Moxfield](https://www.moxfield.com),
 2. Open developer tools (F12) and navigate to network tab,